Ballarat Miners

-Ballarat Miners is a NBL1 South club based in Ballarat, Victoria.
+Ballarat Miners is a NBL1 South club based in Ballarat, Victoria, Australia.
 The club fields a team in both the Men's and Women's NBL1 South.
 The club is a division of Ballarat Basketball Association, the major administrative basketball organisation in the region.
 The Miners play their home games at Ballarat Sports Events Centre.

 Men's team history

 Background

 The Ballarat Basketball Association Inc. was incorporated in 1966 and then built its own freehold facility in 1969 on the corner of Grevillea Road and Dowling Street in Wendouree to later become known as the Ballarat Minerdome.
-Backed by a flourishing local basketball program and facilities at the forefront of regional basketball associations, it was announced in 1985 that Ballarat would lodge an application to join the South East Basketball League (SEBL).
-The year 1985 is considered the club's establishment date.
+Backed by a flourishing local basketball program and facilities at the forefront of regional basketball associations, Ballarat lodged an application in 1985 to join the South East Australian Basketball League (SEABL), with the Miners debuting in the SEABL in 1986.

-Basketball Ballarat formed a separate independent club to arrange the new venture and the Elite Teams department was established.
-The team chosen to represent Ballarat was called the Ballarat Miners and in 1986 the Miners were admitted into the SEBL.